juliedev-web/portfolio/README.md

 Welcome on my portoflio.
 A simple page to introduce myself, my skills, my projects and how to contact me.

-## How I build my portfolio ?
+## How did I build my portfolio ?
 - HTML
-- CSS (with few animations)
+- CSS
+- Sass
 - Javascript
 - React to build my components

 My portoflio is responsive.

 It is live on [Mon portfolio](https://julie-vandard-portoflio.netlify.app/)